 These differentiated reading passages also help kids practice finding the main idea and details.

-Of course, students can also practice this skill during centers!
+Of course, teaching main idea and details will stick more when students practice this skill during centers!

 Here, students read the main idea flowerpot and find the matching detail flowers.
 It’s differentiated to be played with either pictures or words.